Install Memgraph on Ubuntu

 Before you proceed with the installation guide make sure that you have:

-- Downloaded the latest Memgraph Debian Package which can be found here.
+- The latest Memgraph Ubuntu Package which can be downloaded from the Memgraph download hub.

 After downloading Memgraph as a Debian package, install it by running the following: